philipmjohnson/flutter_agc_mockup_1/README.md

-# Flutter mockup of the Agile Garden Club app
+# Flutter mockup of the Agile Garden Club app (Phase 1)

 This repository contains the first increment of work on a mockup of the [Agile Garden Club](https://agilegardenclub.com) application.
 It contains around a dozen pages along with simple navigation.